krogusz/solar-system/README.md

-This simple React App with Three.js library show you all planets of the Solar System.
+This simple React App with Three.js library shows you all planets of the Solar System.

 Run the app in the development mode.\ with `yarn start`